 Defined Benefit Pension schemes

 Defined benefit (final salary) schemes are often described as ‘gold-plated’ because they offer guaranteed benefits at retirement.
 However, they have faced many challenges in recent times as employers struggle to fund them adequately.
 This particular scheme promises to pay you an income based on the final salary you retired on.
 You can carry out an overseas pension transfer into either a SIPP or a QROP.

 Defined Contribution schemes

 These schemes do not have the guarantees that defined benefit schemes offer.
 Instead, the pension at retirement relies upon three main factors – the level of contributions paid, the investment return earned by the fund and the rate at which that fund is converted into an income (the annuity rate).

 Many people who retire abroad find that they have a mixture of defined benefit and defined contribution arrangements.
-There are two main options when looking to transfer your pension abroad:
+There are two main options when looking to transfer your pension, when living abroad:

 - SIPP (Self Invested Personal Pension )